Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Application Insights will tell you about any performance issues and exceptions, and help you find and diagnose the root causes.
 Application Insights can monitor both Java and ASP.NET web applications and services, WCF services.
 They can be hosted on-premises, on virtual machines, or as Microsoft Azure websites.
 On the client side, Application Insights can take telemetry from web pages and a wide variety of devices including ios, Android, and Windows Store apps.

+The correct answer is:

+**A. Azure Application Insights** ✅

+---

+Explanation:

+To identify **average page load times** and performance metrics for a web application hosted in **Azure App Service**, you should use **Azure Application Insights**.

+Application Insights provides:

+* **Page load time metrics**
+* End-user performance monitoring
+* Request/response times
+* Dependency tracking
+* Application performance analytics
+* Real-time telemetry and dashboards

+---

+Why the others are incorrect:

+* **B. Activity log of the App Service** ❌ → Tracks management operations (start/stop, config changes), not performance metrics.
+* **C. Diagnostics logs of the App Service** ❌ → Logs requests/errors, not user-experience performance analytics.
+* **D. Azure Advisor** ❌ → Provides recommendations, not performance telemetry.

+---

+✅ **Final answer: A. Azure Application Insights**

 ### Question -25